projectfluent/fluent-rs/fluent-syntax/README.md

 We'd love to hear your thoughts on Project Fluent!
-Whether you're a localizer looking for a better way to express yourself in your language, or a developer trying to make your app localizable and multilingual, or a hacker looking for a project to contribute to, please do get in touch on the mailing list and the IRC channel.
+Whether you're a localizer looking for a better way to express yourself in your language, or a developer trying to make your app localizable and multilingual, or a hacker looking for a project to contribute to, please do get in touch on discourse and the IRC channel.

  - Discourse: https://discourse.mozilla.org/c/fluent
  - IRC channel: [irc://irc.mozilla.org/l20n](irc://irc.mozilla.org/l20n)